Whitehall crisis officials working on IT outage, Cabinet minister says

 “I am in close contact with teams co-ordinating our response through the COBR response system.”

+Asked why Sir Keir Starmer did not chair Cobra – which deals with matters of national emergency or major disruption, the spokeswoman said the Prime Minister had been meeting Ukrainian President Volodymyr Zelensky and his Cabinet on Friday morning, and that she was not aware of plans for a gathering of the committee with ministers present.

+The spokeswoman also said she was not aware of any Whitehall departments being hit by the outage.

-It came after the Liberal Democrats demanded ministers convene an urgent meeting of the Cobra emergency committee.
+It came after the Liberal Democrats demanded an urgent Government response to the IT debacle.

 The party’s Cabinet Office spokesperson, Christine Jardine, said: “The public needs to be reassured that the disruption to their travel or their desperately needed GP appointments will be minimised.